Through the Aquarium Glass

 Thoughts on Men Without Women by Haruki Murakami

-I read Men Without Women the way you wander through an aquarium alone.
+Men Without Women felt like a wander through an aquarium alone.

-You move slowly, you stop longer than you mean to,seeing the distance there, knowing you can’t cross it.
+Moving slowly, I stop longer than I mean to,seeing the distance there, knowing I can’t cross it.

 That’s what this book felt like to me…not a story I could retell cleanly.